-Natural disasters, data hacking, theft—your organization has likely prepared for catastrophes of this nature.
+Natural disasters, data hacking, theft—your organization has likely prepared for major catastrophes.

-But what about smaller events?
-Like your biggest customer suddenly switching to a competitor?
-Or your entire sales staff getting food poisoning at their annual retreat?
+Less significant events can also be majorly disruptive—say your biggest customer suddenly switching to a competitor or your entire sales staff getting food poisoning at their annual retreat.

-Many circumstances have the potential to disrupt your business, or worse, shut your business down.
+Many circumstances have the potential to disrupt, or worse, shut down your business.
 A business contingency plan can save the day.
-Follow the steps below to develop a business contingency plan that will help you create business contingency plans so you can prepare for the worst.
+Follow the steps below to develop a business contingency plan that will help you stay prepared for the worst.

 What is a contingency plan?

 A contingency plan is a roadmap created by management to help an organization respond to an event that may or may not happen in the future—whether it’s a large-scale event like a natural disaster or a small-scale roadblock like employee theft.

-The purpose of a business contingency plan is to help your business resume normal business operations after a disruptive event.
+The purpose of a business contingency plan is to maintain business continuity during and after a disruptive event.
 A contingency plan can also help organizations recover from disasters, manage risk, avoid negative publicity, and handle employee injuries.

-By having a business contingency plan, your business can react faster to unexpected events.
-The faster your organization is able to get back up and running, the less damage your profits and revenues will take.
+By developing a contingency plan, your business can react faster to unexpected events.
+The faster your organization is able to get back up and running, the less impact you'll see on profits and revenue.

 1. Identify the risks

-Before you can prepare for a disaster, you need to know what disasters you’re preparing for.
+Before you can prepare for a disaster, you need to understand what types of disasters you’re preparing for.
 Think about all the possible risks to your organization, including natural disasters, sudden changes to revenue or personnel, or security threats.

 2. Prioritize the risks

 Make sure you spend your time and resources preparing for events that have a high chance of occurring as you write and develop your contingency plan.
 For example, you may have listed earthquakes as a possible risk.
 However, if your area doesn't experience many earthquakes, you wouldn’t want to spend all your time preparing for this event.
 If your area is prone to flooding, you should spend more of your resources preparing for floods.

-To determine which risks are more likely to occur, use a risk impact or probability chart.
-These charts will help you to estimate the likelihood that an event will occur and determine where to focus your efforts.
+To determine which risks are more likely to occur, use a risk impact scale.
+This will help you to estimate the likelihood that an event will occur and determine where to focus your efforts.

 Once you’ve created a prioritized list, it’s time to put together a plan to mitigate those risks.
 As you write a contingency plan, it should include visuals or a step-by-step guide that outlines what to do once the event has happened and how to keep your business running.
 Include a list of everyone, both inside and outside of the organization, who needs to be contacted should the event occur, along with up-to-date contact information.

 4. Maintain the plan